Avoid Framing Mistakes With These Tips

 When you’re securing the bottom plates of walls to the floor, nail into the floor joists/trusses below.
 Nailing through the plywood keeps the wall from moving side to side, but expansion and contraction of the roof system could cause the wall to lift if it’s not also nailed to the floor joists/trusses.
 Plus, the nails will be out of the way when contractors need to cut holes in the plates for pipes, ducts and wires.

 Structural connectors are designed to hold framing members to the foundation and to one another.
 They help a building withstand heavy loads, strong winds and earthquakes.
 Building codes that require structural connectors have been changing as connector technology improves, so make sure to review your local codes and contact your local building department if you still have questions.
 The foundation straps shown here prevent high winds from blowing these small garage walls off the foundation.

-Installing 3/4-in.-thick hardwood floors on a 1/4-in. subfloor will raise a floor height 1 in.
-Some carpet, vinyl and laminate flooring options are less than 3/8 in. thick.
+Installing 3/4-inch-thick hardwood floors on a 1/4-inch subfloor will raise a floor height 1 inch.
+Some carpet, vinyl, and laminate flooring options are less than 3/8 inch thick.
 If you don’t account for those height differences, you could fail your inspection, and ripping out stairs is an expensive callback.

 Today, treated lumber intended for residential construction is protected with a copper-based preservative system called alkaline copper quaternary (ACQ).
 Whenever you’re working with ACQ lumber, be sure to use only ACQ-approved nails.
 ACQ treated wood is extremely corrosive to standard framing nails; they will actually dissolve when in direct contact with ACQ lumber.
 And if there are no nails holding wall studs to a treated bottom plate, foundation bolts/anchors are ineffective.
 It’s also important to use ACQ nails to secure the sheathing to a treated bottom plate.